Hide table of contents

 Jeremy Bentham’s original conception of utilitarianism was simple: the thing to maximize is pleasure minus pain.
 John Stuart Mill defended a more complex version of utilitarianism on which some pleasures (like poetry) are “higher” than others (like push-pin), and more valuable as a result, even if they are no more intense.[9]

 Mill argued that the higher pleasures were lexicographically superior to the lower ones.
-That is, he thought that no number of cases of fun playing push-pin could ever improve the world by more than one instance of well appreciated poetry.
+That is, he thought that no number of instances of fun playing push-pin could ever improve the world by more than one instance of well appreciated poetry.
 That’s nuts, but decomposing the welfare of an experience into an aggregation of hedonic intensities in different parts of the phenomenal field might help to explain at least a little bit of Mill’s intuition.
 Hearing a chord in a pop song might come with a jolt of good feeling more intense than the enjoyment you can get out of a more complex piece of music, but the latter might add more to your welfare, and so be more morally important from a utilitarian perspective, because it occupies a larger share of your attention.
 Depression might be worse than localized sharp pain for the same reason.

 Intuitions for superlinearity vs. sublinearity